Set-Direct Factorizations of Groups: Finite quasi-simple groups

 in contradiction to $\left\vert Y\right\vert >1$. \end{proof}

 Let $G$ be a finite quasi-simple group.
-We shall call an element $y\in Z\left( G\right) $ such that $y$ does not fix (by multiplication) any conjugacy class of $G$, a \emph{semi-regular element}.
-Blau \cite{Blau1994} has classified the semi-regular elements of all finite quasi-simple groups.
-By \cite[Theorem 1]{Blau1994}, $z\in Z\left( G\right) $ is semi-regular if and only if one of the following holds:
+Blau \cite{Blau1994} has essentially classified the semi-regular elements of all finite quasi-simple groups.
+The following rephrasing of \cite[Theorem 1]{Blau1994} is a key result for the proof of Theorem \ref{Th_QuasiSimple}.
+Recall that $z\in Z\left( G\right) $ is semi-regular if $zC\neq C$ for any $C\in \Omega _{G}$.